torrentkino/torrentkino/README.md

 ## OPTIONS

   * `-a` *hostname*:
+    Announce this hostname.
 By default /etc/hostname is used to determine your hostname.
 The SHA1 hash of the hostname becomes the announced info_hash.

   * `-b` *port*:
-	Kademlia also stores a port.
-You can use **tk** to ask for that port and -b to specify that port.
+	Announce this port together with your hostname.
 (Default: "8080")

+  * `-c`
+    When active the port in a lookup response must match your own announced port (*-b*).
+Otherwise the response does not enter the cache.
+When you expect all your services to run on port 8080, you can safely ignore answers with different ports in their reply.

   * `-n` *node id string*:
     By default a random node id gets computed on every startup.
 For testing